Skip to content

 Table of Contents

 The Winchester High cross-country teams participated in the annual Middlesex League All-12 Meet at the Woburn Country Club on Oct.
-27. The meet helps decides on who makes all-stars that will be determined after the coaches meet up sometime this month.
+27. The meet helps decide who makes all-stars, that will be determined after the coaches meet up sometime this month.

 All 12 league teams run together in this meet, and after the scores were added up, the Winchester girls placed second, only 16 points behind first-place Lexington.